Modulus of continuity of Monge--Amp\`ere potentials in big cohomology classes: Preliminaries

 The cohomology class $\{\theta\}$ is said to be {\em big} if the set $\PSH(X,\theta-\varepsilon\omega_X)$ is not empty for some $\varepsilon>0$.
 We now assume that $\{\theta\}$ is big unless otherwise specified.
 By Demailly's regularization theorem \cite{demailly1992regularization}, we can find a closed positive $(1,1)$-current $T_0\in \{\theta\}$ such that for some $\varepsilon_0>0$, where $\Psi_0$ is a quasi-psh function with \emph{analytic singularities}, i.e., locally

-where the $f_j$'s are holomorphic functions.
+where the $f_j$'s are holomorphic functions and $g$ is bounded.
 Such a current $T_0$ is then smooth on a Zariski open subset $X\setminus\{\Psi_0=-\infty\}$.
-We thus define the {\em ample locus} $\textrm{Amp}(\theta)$ of $\theta$ as the largest Zariski open subset (which exists by the Noetherian property of closed analytic subsets; cf.~\cite{boucksom2004divisorial}).
+We thus define the {\em ample locus} $\textrm{Amp}(\theta)$ of $\theta$ as the largest such Zariski open subset (which exists by the Noetherian property of closed analytic subsets; cf.~\cite{boucksom2004divisorial}).

 Given $\varphi,\psi\in \PSH(X,\theta)$, we say that $\varphi$ is {\it less singular} than $\psi$, and denote by $\psi\preceq\varphi$, if there exists a constant $C$ such that $\psi\leq \varphi+C$ on $X$.
 We say that $\varphi,\psi$ have the {\em same singularity type}, and denote by $\varphi\simeq\psi$ if $\varphi\preceq\psi$ and $\psi\preceq \varphi$.
 There is a natural least singular potential in $\PSH(X,\theta)$ given by